tallcoleman/heading-word-counter/readme.md

 To remove the script:

-1. Delete the script from the script editor
+1. Delete the script using the script editor

-2. Using the menu on the left of the script editor, go to the Triggers pane (the icon looks like an alarm clock).
+2. Using the menu on the left of the script editor, go to the Triggers pane (alarm clock icon).
 Delete the trigger listed on the pane using the three-dot menu on its right.

-3. Go to [myaccount.google.com/permissions](https://myaccount.google.com/permissions) and remove the script from your permissions list.
-It will likely be named "Untitled project" unless you changed this project name in the script editor.
+3. Go to [myaccount.google.com/permissions](https://myaccount.google.com/permissions) and remove the project from your permissions list.
+The project will have the name you gave it in step 3 of the installation.
+If you did not rename the project, it will be named 'Untitled project'.
 Select "REMOVE ACCESS" to remove the permissions for the script.

-(If you have multiple items in your permissions list named "Untitled project", you should be able to figure out which is the right one by looking at "Access given on:").

 ## Google Apps Script Permisions (Why does Google say this script is unsafe?)